zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

 can handle multiple client connections.
 This transport uses standard HTTP with optional [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events) (SSE) for streaming multiple server messages.
-This permits "plain HTTP" MCP servers, as well as more feature-rich servers supporting streaming and bidirectional communication.
+This permits "plain HTTP" MCP servers, as well as more feature-rich servers supporting streaming and server-to-client notifications and requests.

 The server **MUST** provide a single HTTP endpoint (hereafter referred to as the **MCP endpoint**) that supports both POST and GET methods.
 For example, this could be a URL